jgwis/rewards-app/README.md

    - The **User Monthly Rewards Table** lists individual for User Monthly Rewards.
    - The **Transactions Table** lists individual transactions.
    - The **Rewards Table** aggregates the total rewards for each customer.
-4. **Sorting and Filtering**: The tables support sorting by transaction date and filtering by customer or product name.
+4. **Sorting and Filtering**: The tables support sorting by transaction date and filtering by Year and Month.

 ## Directory Structure